There Goes the Sun

 The swift arrival of the Moon's shadow transforms the landscape.
 The darkness of totality resembles nighttime, and plants and animals react accordingly.
 Birds stop singing and may go to roost.
 Daytime flower blossoms begin to close as if for the night.
 The temperature drops in the coolness of the Moon's shadow.
 All of Nature seems to pause for this brief moment of daytime darkness.

 There is a special quality to the darkness of a total eclipse.
 The sky near the horizon still appears bright, and this distant scattered light produces a slight reddish glow and unusual shadow effects.
 Because the direct light of the Sun is blocked, some of the brighter stars and planets become visible.
-Because this year's eclipse occurs just one day before the peak of the Perseid meteor shower, sky watchers may also see some rare daytime meteors.2009 when the "moment" of totality will endure for over 6 minutes as seen from a spot in the Pacific Ocean.
+Because this year's eclipse occurs just one day before the peak of the Perseid meteor shower, sky watchers may also see some rare daytime meteors.

 Right: Just before the Moon completely covers the Sun tiny specks of light called "Bailey's Beads" appear.
 Caused by sunlight shining through valleys on the edge of the Moon, these points of light are spaced irregularly around the disappearing edge of the Sun, forming the appearance of a string of beads around the dark disk of the Moon.
 Bailey's beads make their brief appearance up to 15 seconds before totality.
 When a single point of sunlight remains, a beautiful "diamond ring" effect is created against the outline of the Moon.
 This final sparkling instant signals the arrival of the moon's shadow.
 Bailey's Beads and the Diamond ring are seen again in reverse order at the end of totality when the Moon moves away from the Sun.
 During totality colorful prominences and the reddish chromosphere are also frequently visible.
 The animation pictured here is based on art by Duane Hilton.